darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

 console.log(c.circumference());
 ```

-# Accessor property decorator
+# Decorator on accessor property

-syntactic getters and/or setters
+You may want to attache a decorator to an accessor and free to you to do what you want then

 ```javascript
 class Test {